 It was an idea born of its time.
 The early 1920s were lively years, when it was simply good to be alive.
 So many were not.
-A whole generation of young European and Dominion manhood had perished in the First World War.
+A whole generation of young Europeans had perished in the First World War.
 It was the age of the flapper and the Charleston, a time when chivalry was reborn in the almost conscious effort to banish the painful memories of conflict.
-Among those most concerned to restore faith in the value of international friendships and the essential goodness of man was Arthur Wallis Myers, the respected lawn tennis correspondent of The Daily Telegraph and the lawn tennis editor of The Field magazine.
+Among those most concerned to restore faith in the value of international friendships and our essential goodness was Arthur Wallis Myers, the respected lawn tennis correspondent of The Daily Telegraph and the lawn tennis editor of The Field magazine.

 Wallis Myers (he was never called Arthur) had been a good tennis player before the war, steady but unspectacular, and with a keen appreciation of the finer points of strategy, especially in doubles.
 In addition to his interest in tennis, Myers was a respectable golfer and in 1913 instituted the Lawn Tennis Golf Cup, a competition for all past and present tennis players, which survives to this day as the Desborough Cup.

 When war broke out Myers was 36, too old for active duty.
 Nevertheless he spent a productive war.
 His wide knowledge of Europe was useful to the National War Aims Committee on which he served from 1917 until the end of the war.
 In 1918, he was seconded to the staff in Downing Street for two years.
 For his important contribution to the nation's affairs Wallis Myers was awarded the C.B.E.